 May Require a Diesel Fuel Tank

 If you’re going to use diesel fuel, you’ll need to have a diesel fuel tank available.
-If your rig has a diesel engine as ours does, then you’ll naturally have that tank available.
+If your rig has a diesel engine (like our old diesel pusher did), then you’ll naturally have that tank available.
+However, if you have LP appliances and a gasoline engine, you’ll either need a dedicated diesel fuel tank or a heater capable of burning gasoline.

 Expensive to Buy